QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 ax.text(11, 7.0, '?', size=16, ha='center', va='center');
 ```

-We can see that NumPy has difficulty expanding the arrays to the same size.
+We can see that NumPy cannot expand the arrays to the same size.

 It is because, when `b` is expanded from `b -> (3,)` to `b -> (3, 3)`, NumPy cannot match `b` with `a -> (3, 2)`.